Ballswap Price Tops $0.0000 on Top Exchanges (BSP)

-Ballswap (BSP) traded 4.4% lower against the US dollar during the 1 day period ending at 23:00 PM ET on May 31st.
-In the last week, Ballswap has traded down 39.6% against the US dollar.
-One Ballswap token can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Ballswap has a total market cap of $10.51 million and approximately $1,327.20 worth of Ballswap was traded on exchanges in the last 24 hours.
+Ballswap (BSP) traded 4.5% lower against the US dollar during the 1-day period ending at 22:00 PM ET on June 5th.
+One Ballswap token can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Ballswap has a market cap of $10.04 million and approximately $1,345.74 worth of Ballswap was traded on exchanges in the last day.
+Over the last seven days, Ballswap has traded down 19.2% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.